dilan-dio4/easybase-website/_posts/2021-05-07-The-Best-Database-for-React-In-2021.markdown

 author_name: Ryan Parker
 author_description: Ryan Parker is a Growth Marketing Manager and Staff Writer for Easybase.
 He has previously written and contributed to various tech-related publications.
 meta_description: React is a great library for creating web apps.
 You may ask, how can I add a database to my project?
 This tutorial will demonstrate using React with a database.
-tocTitles: ["Introduction", "Project Setup", "Database", "Insert", "Delete", "Update", "Looking Ahead"]
+tocTitles: ["Introduction", "Project Setup", "Database", "Insert", "Delete", "Update", "Upload Media", "Looking Ahead"]
-tocLinks: ["#introduction", "#project-setup", "#database", "#insert", "#delete", "#update", "#looking-ahead"]
+tocLinks: ["#introduction", "#project-setup", "#database", "#insert", "#delete", "#update", "#upload-media", "#looking-ahead"]
 permalink: react-database-app-tutorial/
 ---